kavia-common/ImageAI-4381/SECURITY_ASSESSMENT.md

 This assessment evaluates the security posture of the ImageAI-4381 library across its Python API and CLI-like scripts, covering training and inference workflows and the dependency stack.
 It focuses on risks from deserialization/model loading, untrusted media parsing, supply chain exposure through dependencies (notably native bindings), GPU/CUDA runtime, configuration and logging, and CI/release integrity.

 ### 2.2 Methodology Overview
-- Static analysis (planned): Bandit (Python SAST), linting via Ruff/Flake8
+- Static analysis (SAST): Bandit (Python) — latest run pending artifact attachment
-- Software composition analysis (SCA): pip-audit, OSV-Scanner, Safety
+- Software composition analysis (SCA): pip-audit and/or OSV-Scanner — latest run pending artifact attachment
+- Linting and style checks: Ruff/Flake8
 - Manual code review of core modules and scripts, configuration review, dependency risk review
 - Basic threat modeling of assets, actors, trust boundaries, and entry points

+### 2.2.1 Scan Summary (current cycle)
+- SAST (Bandit): Results to be summarized in Section 8 (Findings) with concrete examples and code references once artifacts are attached.
+- SCA (pip-audit/OSV): Vulnerable packages (name, version, CVE, severity) will be summarized in Section 8 and Dependency/Supply Chain sections; detailed list to appear in Appendix 16.4.

 ### 2.3 Overall Risk Posture
 Preliminary Medium risk, common for ML libraries relying on large third-party stacks with native code and optional GPU drivers.